Bitzone-lab/fter/Readme.md

 Fter
 =========

-> Management query string for request
+> Variable manager of a link

 ```
 npm install fter